Skip to content

 If strong winds are present at altitude, TWR/DEP should discuss slight changes to these headings (+/- 5 degrees) to compensate for large crosswind components.

-- Departing from a runway nominated on the ATIS; and
+• Departing from a runway nominated on the ATIS; and

-- Assigned the standard assignable level; and
+• Assigned the Standard assignable level; and

 The Standard Assignable level from SY ADC to SY TCU is:

-For Non-Jets: The lower of A030 or the RFL
+Non-Jets The lower of A030 and RFL

 BK ADC